xiaohw7/cgmoi/README.md

 # CGMOI User Guide
 Program runs using FreeRtos.
 Program starts with CG task, which will run with highest priority, where user can send commands to raise/lower linear actuators and read values from load cells.
-User can also send commands to suspend CG task and to start Gyro and Motor task and measure MOI.
-From there, user can send command to suspend Gyro and Motor task, resume CG task and go back to reading values from load cell.
+User can also send commands to suspend CG task and to start Gyro and Motor task to measure MOI.
+From there, user can send command to suspend/resume Gyro and Motor task or resume CG task and go back to reading values from load cell.

 ## Commands to send:
 - Send '1' to turn on power to linear actuators